ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

 _Over 3 years experience in SaaS product development, involved in all phases of typical SDLC.
 With software engineering background and delicate business mind, I leverage technology to serve business.
-So far, I have managed multiple projects from different business domains, most of the features were built from scratch and rolled out successfully.
+So far, I have managed multiple projects from different business domains, most of the products were built from scratch and rolled out successfully.
 I enjoyed the fast-paced environment, fostering product innovation.
 Especially empowered to drive products grow business and make society better._
 <br />

 <br />